CenturyLinkCloud/mdw/docs/guides/MicroServicesCookbook.md

 Besides implementing services by way of an MDW workflow process, you can easily expose your Dynamic Java class as a REST service using JAX-RS annotations.

 ##### Create a Java Asset to Implement a Resource Service:
 - Right-click on your package in Process Explorer view and select new > Java Source.
 By convention the Java class name will also be the name of your service resource.
 Also by convention your workflow package name is the root of the REST endpoint URL path that consumers will use to access your service.
-For this simple example we're using the myPackage.
+For this simple example we're using the MyServices.
 In a real-world app you'll probably use a qualified package name like com.centurylink.my.services, and in that case you can specify a simplified URL path through the JAX-RS Path annotation, which will be illustrated later.

   ![xml formatter](images/createOrderProcessJavaAsset.png)